Brandes-Lab/VEP-eval/README.md

 [![bioRxiv](https://img.shields.io/badge/bioRxiv-Available-red)](https://www.biorxiv.org/content/XXXX.XX.XXXXXXv1)
 This is the official repository for our paper [Genomic heterogeneity inflates the performance of variant pathogenicity predictions](https://www.biorxiv.org/content/XXXX.XX.XXXXXXv1).

-It provides a **genome-wide, variant-type-stratified benchmark dataset** (>250,000 ClinVar variants) and the code to evaluate state-of-the-art **DNA- and protein-based models** for variant pathogenicity prediction.
+It provides a **genome-wide, variant-type-stratified benchmark dataset** (>250,000 ClinVar variants) and the code to evaluate state-of-the-art DNA-based and protein-based models for variant pathogenicity prediction.

 ## Contents